gehlotanish/wifigod/README.md

     -When Scanning a remote network for devices, it is imperative that you are able to connect to the internet.
 This is because the program looks up the found MAC addresses in a MAC Address Vendor Database.
+-
+Known Issues:
+ .For stronger networks Full network compromise will only slow the connections (This is being rectified) .Entire Network Compromise Seems to Only be able to control one device at a time do to ARP (This is being rectified)